 Clearly show that DOE, EERE, and/or an EERE office produced your video by attaching a watermark or by making its ownership clear through the content or dialogue.

-Never have a video play automatically when the page is opened.
+Give users the option of playing the video or not.
+Never have a video play automatically when the page is visited.

 When possible, your video should be: